eddmann/our-wedding-website/README.md

 Along with the Command and Command Handlers, this also deptics the associated Domain Events which are emitted.

 ## Testing

+Try and keep testing the behaviour at the Application layer (public inteface which will not change) and out.
+Specific domain tests for projections and model concepts implementations if required due to completelixy and value.

+## Linting

+The application uses the following linting tools to maintain the desired code quality and correctness.

+- [Psalm](https://psalm.dev/) - used to provide type-checking support within PHP (`app/psalm.xml`)
+- [PHP Coding Standards Fixer](https://cs.symfony.com/) - ensures the desired PHP code styling is maintained (`app/.php-cs-fixer.php`)
+- [Deptrac](https://github.com/qossmic/deptrac) - ensures we adhere to the strict Hexagonal Architectural layering boundaries we have imposed (`depfile.yml`)
+- [Local PHP Security Checker](https://github.com/fabpot/local-php-security-checker) - ensures that no known vulnerable dependencies are used within the application
+- [Prettier](https://prettier.io/) - ensures the desired JS code style is maintained (`app/package.json`)

+These tools can be run locally using `make lint`, returning a non-zero status code upon failure.
+This process is also completed during a `make can-release` invocation.

 ## Infrastructure